Accompanied by a uniformed cop – no further point in trying to ambush the killer or killers – Sally and I went to the Presbyterian Church. Memories.

 “Yeah.
 I did speak with my friend in anesthesiology.
 He looked at your dad’s chart and says any more pain medication would be hazardous.
 He knows your dad’s in a lot of pain, but right now they’re operating at the limits of what’s safe.
 That’s what he tells me.”

 “Okay.
 I might need your counsel on something else.”
-Jackson looked unsure.
-Did he sense what I was going to ask him?
+Mengel looked unsure.
+Did he sense what I was going to ask?

 I went in to see my father.
 He was aware I was in the room.
 That deathly raspy voice came out of the bandages.